Santorini things to do santorini - photo by Pixabay

 3. Visit Akrotiri — Santorini’s Prehistoric City

-A Bronze Age city preserved under volcanic ash since 1613 BC — multi-storey buildings, indoor plumbing, extraordinary frescoes.
-Comparable to Pompeii but older.
-Combine with the Museum of Prehistoric Thera in Fira (where the original frescoes are kept) for the complete picture.
-Allow 2 hours minimum.
+A Bronze Age city buried under volcanic ash since 1613 BC — multi-storey buildings, indoor plumbing, extraordinary frescoes.
+It’s comparable to Pompeii but older, and somehow even less crowded, which is criminal given how good it is.
+Combine it with the Museum of Prehistoric Thera in Fira, where the original frescoes are kept, for the full picture.
+Give yourself at least 2 hours and go early — it opens at 8am and the first hour is peaceful.

 4. Walk the Caldera Path from Fira to Oia

 Ten kilometres along the caldera rim, passing through Firostefani, Imerovigli, and Skaros Rock before reaching Oia.
 Allow 4–5 hours.
-Start before 8am in summer to avoid the heat.
-The views from Skaros Rock — a volcanic promontory almost always deserted — are among the finest on the island.
+Start before 8am in summer — this is non-negotiable if you don’t want to finish the walk completely destroyed by heat.
+The stretch around Skaros Rock, a volcanic promontory that’s almost always deserted, delivers some of the finest views on the island and almost nobody stops there.

 5. Taste Assyrtiko Wine at a Caldera Winery

 Santorini’s volcanic soil produces wine unlike anything else in the world.
-Assyrtiko — dry, mineral, intensely saline — is the island’s signature white.
-Visit Santo Wines (caldera view terrace), Gaia Wines (Megalochori), or Domaine Sigalas (Baxedes).
-September is harvest season — some wineries let you participate in the grape picking.
+Assyrtiko — dry, mineral, intensely saline — is the island’s signature white, and tasting it with a view of the caldera is the right way to do it.
+Santo Wines has the terrace, Gaia Wines is out near Megalochori if you want something more low-key, and Domaine Sigalas up at Baxedes is worth the extra drive.
+September is harvest season — some wineries let you participate in the grape picking, which sounds touristy but is genuinely fun.

 6. Swim at the Red Beach